Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/general-networking/_index.md

 **Recommendation/Guidance**

 Custom health probes should be used to assess overall application health including downstream components and dependent services, such as APIs and datastores.
 In this approach, traffic isn't sent to backend instances that can't successfully process requests due to dependency failures.
-For more information, see Health Endpoint Monitoring pattern.

 **Resources**